gtz666/computer-graphics-csc317/README.md

 - Please do not send email directly to the TAs.
 They will not be replied.
-- Main forum for answering questions about class or about the assignments is the class bulletin board.
+- Main forum for answering questions about class or about the assignments is the discussion board.
 The TAs will be monitoring the board.
 - Appropriate use of the board: clarifications on assignment, on lecture material, general concerns about the course, or other remarks that are appropriate for all students to see/participate in.
-- Do NOT broadcast pieces of your code or answers to written assignments to the bulletin board.
+- Do NOT broadcast pieces of your code or answers to written assignments to the board.
 Specific or general implementation questions whose answer would benefit all students in the class are appropriate.
-However: the bulletin board is NO replacement for the tutorial hour.
+However: the board is NO replacement for the tutorial hour.
 That should be the main forum for asking/answering questions of this sort.
 - Questions of the form "I cannot find the problem with my code; here it is, can